rfveds/portfolio-jd/README.md

 <!-- Include areas you believe need improvement / could be improved.
 Also add TODOs for future development. -->
 Room for improvement:
 - Clean CSS
-To do:
-- Zooming images
-- Some animations

 ## Contact
 Created by Karol Kijowski